ompl/ompl/doc/markdown/quotientSpacePlanning.md

 ## Spurious Paths

-Our main problem when planning with quotient spaces are spurious path.
-A spurious path is a path on a quotient space which cannot be realized on the configuration space (it cannot be lifted).
+Our main problem when planning with QuotientSpaces are spurious paths.
+A spurious path is a path on a quotient space which cannot be lifted to the configuration space (A QuotientSpace path can be lifted iff there exists a feasible path on the ConfigurationSpace which when projected onto the QuotientSpace will yield the QuotientSpace path).
 An example is shown below.
 On the left we have a solution path for the nested disk going below the obstacle.
-This solution path, however, cannot be lifted to the configuration space (there does not exists a feasible path on the configuration space which when projected on the QuotientSpace is equal to the solution path).
-The only feasible path on the configuration space is the one shown on the right, which goes above the obstacle.
+This solution path, however, cannot be lifted to the configuration space --- the L-shaped robot cannot pass below the obstacle.
+A feasible path on the ConfigurationSpace is shown on the right, which goes above the obstacle.
+This path is a projection of the feasible path on the 3-dimensional ConfigurationSpace down onto the 2-dimensional QuotientSpace.

 \htmlonly
 <div class="row">